wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 - Select Save on top right to save our Dashboard.

-**_Congragulations!
+**_Congratulations!
 We now have a Dashboard that shows global maps with their corresponding tables of failed and successful Authentications from their source of origin, with their source ip address and number of records shown._**

 <img width="1909" height="906" alt="Screenshot 2026-04-16 185250" src="https://github.com/user-attachments/assets/46a24749-4e55-43cf-b79f-b65e42a8953f" />